}

 generally, in the same range as drip irrigation.

-1. Discharge rates vary between 1 to 3 L/h.
+2. Discharge rates vary between 1 to 3 L/h.

 imagei626.png

-Benefits of Drip irrigation for Farmers
+Benefits of Drip Irrigation for Farmers

 1. More Efficient Use of Water: One of the significant benefits of drip irrigation is that it allows farmers to use water more effectively.
 Traditional irrigation methods, such as flood irrigation, can be very wasteful, with large amounts of water being lost due to evaporation and runoff.
 In contrast, drip irrigation delivers water directly to the roots of the plants, reducing water loss and ensuring that the plants receive the optimal amount of water needed for their growth.
 This can result in significant water savings, which can be crucial in regions with limited water resources.